Arteria1/sql-funnel-analysis/README.md

 This is a self-made project using a public data set to do with e-commerce data.

-SQL was used to determine answers to solve several business intelligence/marketing questions that would take place in a real-life scenario.
+Google BigQuery/SQL was used to determine answers to solve several business intelligence/marketing questions that would take place in a real-life scenario.

 Schema for table: user_events
 -------------------------------------------------------------------------------